hsinyenwu/Riboseq_protocol_2022/Example_analysis.md

 1. This github repository is for the [A custom library construction method for super-resolution ribosome profiling in Arabidopsis](https://www.biorxiv.org/content/10.1101/2022.07.14.499987v1.abstract) paper.
 Although this paper is about how to create Ribo-seq library.
 We provide a simple pipeline for the quality control.
 Please cite our paper if you find the information provided here is useful.
 2. You can run your code on locally (PC/Mac), linux server or linux cluster with properly installed/loaded software packages.
 3. You have to decide the $INPUT and $OUTPUT for each step.
 4. Here we provide a small example from the sample NEB1.
 The FASTA and transcriptome GTF files can be obtained from [TAIR](https://www.arabidopsis.org).
 Use Chrome browser.
-Connect as guest.
+Connect as a guest.
-5. More about downstream analysis of Riboseq can be found [here](https://github.com/hsinyenwu/Ribo-seq-informatics-2022).
+5. This is beyond the scope of the paper, but more info about downstream analysis of Riboseq can be found [here](https://github.com/hsinyenwu/Ribo-seq-informatics-2022).

 ### Prepare example file from the sequencing file
 The NEB1.fastq.gz is available on NCBI SRA BioProject ID PRJNA854638 after the project is published.
+We selected the first 0.5 million reads as the example.
 ```
 zcat NEB1.fastq.gz | head -1000000 > NEB1.halfM.fastq.gz #Extract first 0.5 million lines
 ```